Yours Faithfully

-Yours Faithfully is the fourth and most recent studio album by American R&B singer Rebbie Jackson.
-Her song, "Centipede", originally released in 1984, was re-released on May 14, 1998.
+Yours Faithfully is the fourth studio album by American R&B singer Rebbie Jackson, released on March 30, 1998 through her brother, Michael's label, MJJ Music, through Epic Records in Europe and Japan, and Work in North America.
+It was preceded by the release of the single of the same name.
+"Centipede", originally released in 1984, was included as the album's closing track.

 Background

 After seven years of inactivity, Jackson returned to music with a cover of "Forever Young" for the Free Willy 2: The Adventure Home soundtrack before signing with MJJ Music in 1997, a label operated by her brother Michael.
 She received a major boost from Michael, who assisted in the production of the album, and provided backing vocals on the track "Fly Away," which Michael had previously recorded for himself in 1987 for his album Bad, but it did not make the final cut.
 The album featured a number of producers some of whom included Michael, Eliot Kennedy, Bryan Loren, Keith Thomas, Antonina Armato.

 Singles and re-release of Centipede

 Jackson's 1984 single "Centipede" also appeared on the album in its original extended version, as well as the singles "Yours Faithfully" and "You Take Me Places."
-The title track peaked at number seventy-six on the Billboard R&B chart.
+The title track peaked at number forty on the Billboard R&B chart.
 The album also includes "I Don't Want to Lose You", a duet with R&B group Men of Vizion, who were also signed to the same label.